Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

+If a solution~$S$ for Equation~\ref{eq:afs:greedy-wrapper-problem-linear} exists and its quality~$Q(S,X,y)$ improves upon the currently best solution~$S^{\text{opt}}$, the algorithm proceeds with the new solution, attempting again to swap the first and second features (Lines~\ref{al:afs:greedy-wrapper:line:improved-start}--\ref{al:afs:greedy-wrapper:line:improved-end}).
+Otherwise, it tries to swap another pair of features (Lines~\ref{al:afs:greedy-wrapper:line:next-start}--\ref{al:afs:greedy-wrapper:line:next-end}).
+Specifically, we assess only one solution per swap instead of exhaustively enumerating and evaluating all valid solutions involving the swap.

-The algorithm terminates if no swap leads to an improvement or a fixed number of iterations~$max\_iters$ is reached (Line~\ref{al:afs:greedy-wrapper:line:stop}).
-Due to its heuristic nature, the algorithm might get stuck in local optima rather than yielding the global optimum.
-In particular, $max\_iters$ only is an upper bound on the iteration count since the algorithm can stop earlier.
-We define the iteration count as the number of invocations of the solver, i.e., attempts to generate valid alternatives.
+The algorithm terminates if it reaches a local optimum, i.e., no swap leads to an improvement, or a fixed number of iterations~$\mathit{max\_iters}$ (Line~\ref{al:afs:greedy-wrapper:line:stop}).
+We define the iteration count as the number of solver calls, i.e., attempts to generate valid alternatives.
 This number also bounds the number of prediction models trained.
 However, we only train a model for valid solutions (Line~\ref{al:afs:greedy-wrapper:line:improved-condition}), and not all solver invocations may yield one.